smic29/planner_app/README.md

   - Notification type button that would open?
 - [ ] Fix notifications.
   - Currently only working for sign in and sign out.
-- [ ] Do something about the 'TypeError' happening when editing a category within the task index.
-  - Likely has something to do with the stimulus.
-Check on that.
 - [ ] Find a way to post a patch request after checking a checkbox.
 - [ ] Feature to display task for today, tomorrow, or next week.